 The old sales maxim goes that people buy with their feelings, using logic to justify a purchase later.
 Now that might not be true for every single customer, but most people will be open to emotional persuasion when shopping in your store.
-Here is how to maximise emotions in ecommerce to get people to buy more.
+Here is how to maximize emotions in your ecommerce copywriting to get people to buy more.

 Force them to imagine life with your product or service

-- Don’t be afraid to go strong.
+- Don’t be afraid to go strong with your copywriting.
 Imagination needs helping along with striking visual language and big superlative statements.
+Find emotional power words like these 400 powerful ones and make sure you are not afraid to use them in your sales copy.

-- Seek the emotional rather than rational benefits.
+- Seek the emotional rather than rational benefits to your products or services.

 Have a ‘sticky’ sales funnel

-Don’t let people meander off-course.
-Control their journey through your site through hyperlinks, calls to action and crafted landing pages to maintain momentum.
+Don’t let people meander off-course when they land on your sales page or enter your website via a blog, podcast etc,.
+Control their journey through your site through hyperlinks, calls to action, and crafted landing pages to maintain momentum.
 Make your sales funnel as ‘sticky’ as possible (read here for the principles of sticky content).

 Keep adding fuel to the fire to maintain the emotional momentum of the sale.

-- In an online environment, a sales funnel has to work really hard and compensate for the lack of human interaction you get in a regular store.
+- In an online environment, a sales funnel has to work really hard and compensate for the lack of human interaction you’d get in a regular store.

 Is your store full of bland product images?
 STOP.